TechNexion-Vision/vizionsdk/README.md

 - Yocto
 - NXP i.MX8MP
 - NXP i.MX8MM
-- NVIDIA Jetpack 5
-- NVIDIA Jetpack 4
+- Jetson Nano
--
+- Jetson Orin Nano

 ## VizionViewer™

 VizionViewer™ is a cross-platform camera software for video streaming and image capturing from camera devices with user-friendly Graphical User Interface based on the **VizionSDK**.